 Foster Connections

-The first action to build a positive team culture is to foster connections between teammates.
+The next action to build a positive team culture is to foster connections between teammates.
 This isn’t about making sure everyone knows each other’s name, or assigned roles, or even personality types.
 Research suggests that when people report having friends at work, they’re more engaged, more productive, and more innovative.
 In addition, fostering social connections reinforces a team mentality.
 When people connect with and care for others authentically, they are much more likely to put the needs of the team over their own ambitions, and much less likely to act in selfish or self-serving ways that degrade the culture of the team.

 One way that leaders can foster social connections is by taking advantage of “unstructured” times the team is together but not focused on work.
 This could be dedicated times like shared meals or activities, but often the first few moments of a meeting (or last few moments depending on the team) work just as well to create space for people to talk about their lives outside of work and connect with others on a more meaningful level.